pomeraniandog/encouragementbot/README.md

-*ENCOURAGEMENT BOT*
+# *ENCOURAGEMENT BOT*
-to help students of any age to receive encouragements when needed
+A bot that gives encouragements to all students who require them